RehabEngGroup/MBSbenchmarksInOpenSim/README.md

     ./SimplePendulumSimulate ../data/A01-SimplePendulum

-After the succesfull execution of the simulation, the output data files are available in:
+After the successful execution of the simulation, the output data files are available in:

     yourFolder/build/data/A01-SimplePendulum/SimulationResults

 ###MBS-BOS in Windows

-The succesfull compilation of MBS-BOS requires OpenSim libraries.
-If you installed OpenSim in a custom folder, plese set the OPENSIM_HOME environment variable through the Windows Control Panel.
+The successful compilation of MBS-BOS requires OpenSim libraries.
+If you installed OpenSim in a custom folder, please set the OPENSIM_HOME environment variable through the Windows Control Panel.

 ####MBS-BOS Installation